-China Spring Youth Camp (CSYC) is a treatment center dedicated to helping male and female youth between the ages of 12 and 18 develop the skills, knowledge, and experience necessary to promote health and resiliency, stop the progression of problems caused by delinquent behavior, and interpret and avoid high-risk behavior patterns in an emotionally safe, comforting, challenging and nurturing environment.
+The China Spring Youth Camp is dedicated to helping male and female, mid-level offenders between the ages of 12 and 18 develop skills, knowledge and experience to promote health and resiliency, arrest progression of problems caused by delinquent behavior.
+Camp provides behavioral healthcare services, including services for co-occurring issues, to youth and their families.

 Residents are placed in China Spring Youth Camp by Court Order.
 At this

 We have no bars on the windows or locks on the doors.
 We do have alarms and security policies, but our philosophy is one of honor,

 The camp employs forty-three staff, twenty-eight of which are youth counselors/mentors directly responsible for helping residents make positive behavioral changes.
 Three are case managers who oversee the residents' treatment and programs.
 The case managers and mentors give residents an opportunity to work through problems and assist them in doing so.
 Counselors help residents with day-to-day activities,

 Residents live in a dormitory setting, learning to live with those who are dealing with circumstances much like their own.
 Problems may develop with troubled youth living together so China Spring Youth Camp has established policies and rules to minimize the difficulties residents may encounter, and to assist them in learning tolerances they did not know they had.